 There’s enough math and sophisticated instrumentation involved in measuring vibration that the danger of passing out from explaining it all is much greater than the vibration itself.
 Be that as it may, it’s helpful to know that the Husqvarna K 760 Power Cutter generates 2.5 m/s2.
 That’s certainly toward the lower end of the scale.
 Because vibration exposure over time can be so harmful, you might want to check out this resource when you’re done with the review.

-Husqvarna points out that the handle position and short engine body allows you to stand close to the machine, resulting in greater control.
-So in addition to lighter weight, the Husqvarna K 760 Power Cutter’s exceptionally low vibration and handle position make the saw safer and more comfortable to use both in the short and long term.
+Husqvarna points out that the handle position and short engine body allow you to stand close to the machine, resulting in greater control.
+So in addition to the lighter weight, the Husqvarna K 760 Power Cutter’s exceptionally low vibration and handle position make the saw safer and more comfortable to use both in the short and long term.

 A 14-inch blade allows for a 5-inch cutting depth.
 There’s a reversible blade bushing for either 20mm or 25.4mm bores – an outstanding little feature.
 Many blades have a knockout ring that can fit either size arbor, but some metal cutting blades are one size or the other.
 I can’t remember seeing this reversible bushing on another saw, but it adds a lot of convenience!